Global community project

 It involves three simple acts: Displaying a poster of welcome // Sharing a story to inspire acts of inclusion // Engaging friends and networks to amplify the movement.

 The Inclusive City Project is about clearly showing our support for diversity.
-It’s about countering exclusion with messages and acts of inclusion, because we believe every one of us contributes to the rich fabric of our cities.
-Because feeling included – that we belong – is a human need and a human right.
+It’s about countering exclusion with messages and acts of inclusion.
+We believe that every one of us contributes to the rich fabric of our cities, and that feeling included – that we belong – is a human need and a human right.

 We put up posters in our streets, schools and shopfronts to take stand.